spk121/housing-project/README.md

 Khrushovka alternated with some floors being Studio, 1, 2, and others being 1, 1, 1.
 That would make any basic floor plan 492 + 677 + 1059 or 677 * 3.
 So 2,200 sq ft not including staircase.

+## Appliances

+To avoid having to waste space on a laundry room, I could put in heat-pump washer/dryer combos, which are $2,000 apiece.